RaniaSalama/Nonlinear_Diffusion/Readme.md

 - run_com-youtube.jl: which produces the Youtube results.
 - run_com-lj: which produces the Live Journal results.

-# Graph-based Semi-supervised Learning Experiments
+## Graph-based Semi-supervised Learning Experiments

 You can find the code for graph-based semi-supervised learning experiment inside the folder Graph-based_Semi-supervised Learning_Experiment.
-Inside this folder, there is three subfolders:
+Inside this folder, there are three subfolders:

 - Nonlinear Diffusion with Growth or Decay: contains the code for running nonlinear diffusion using power function or tanh function.
 - Nonlinear Diffusion via Nonlinear Transfer: contains the code for running nonlinear diffusion using p-Laplacian.
-- Stability_Experiment: contains the code to generate figure 3 in the paper, where we vary the parameters for power function and tanh function and show that the classification accuracy remains highfor many choices.
+- Stability_Experiment: contains the code to generate figure 3 in the paper, where we vary the parameters for power function and tanh function and show that the classification accuracy remains high for many choices.

 To generate the results in table 3 in the paper, inside folder Nonlinear Diffusion with Growth or Decay run run_cora.sh to get the results for the cora dataset, run run_citeseer.sh to get the results on citeseer dataset and run run_pubmed.sh to get the results on pubmed dataset.

 To generate the results in figure 3, run run_stability_experiment.sh

-# FASHION MNIST Experiments
+## FASHION MNIST Experiments

 You can find the code for FASHION MNIST experiments inside the folder Fashion_MNIST_Experiments.
 Inside the folder, you can find: